nrjones8/blog/content/muni-citations-on-rainy-days.md

 Although there's no San Francisco specific data, existing research seems to suggest that rain actually _decreases_ ridership - a [study of bus ridership](http://scholarcommons.usf.edu/jpt/vol15/iss1/6/) in Pierce County, Washington notes "Rain negatively affected ridership in all four seasons," while a [study of the Chicago Transit system](http://www.transportchicago.org/uploads/5/7/2/0/5720074/ps3_transitinclementweather.pdf) found that "Generally, good weather tends to increase ridership, while bad weather tends to reduce it."
 As a result, it seems unlikely that the increase in citations on rainy days is due simply to an overall increase in ridership.

 ## What about seasonality?
-Another possible explanation is seasonality - if it's more likely to rain during times of the year when people ride MUNI more, then it's possible greater ridership leads to the increase in citations.
+Another possible explanation is seasonality - if it's more likely to rain during times of the year when people ride MUNI more, then it's possible that greater ridership leads to the increase in citations.
 Could seasonality be a confounding variable, causing more rain, a greater number of riders, and therefore more citations?
 That doesn't seem to be the case.
 Using [data on average weekday boardings by month](https://www.sfmta.com/reports/muni-average-weekday-boardings) from MUNI, we can compare the monthly number of citations with overall ridership.
 The _opposite_ actually appears to be true - the greater ridership in a given month, the fewer citations.

 ![Monthly citations vs. average ridership for that month](images/scatter_citation_vs_ridership.png "Monthly citations vs. average ridership")

 ## Who gets citations on rainy days?
-My original thinking behind this data was that people needed to seek shelter when there was bad weather, and often the easiest shelter is public transit.
+My original thinking behind this dataset was that people needed to seek shelter when there is bad weather, and often the easiest shelter is public transit.
 When more people who cannot afford MUNI board without buying a ticket, those same people would be the ones most likely to receive a citation.
 It's hard to know for sure, but the data that MUNI provided also doesn't seem to support this idea.

 In addition to providing the time and location of citations, the dataset includes (1) the total amount of the fee that has been paid and (2) the total amount of the fee that is still due.
 Note that fees are not static; if someone doesn't pay the citation by its due date, [additional fees can be added](https://www.sfmta.com/getting-around/drive-park/citations), meaning a Fare Evasion fee of $125 can increase with every payment date that is missed.

-While it's impossible to know the financial situations for each person cited, whether or not someone paid their citation fine is a decent proxy - if a person doesn't pay their fine, that person is more likely to not have the money to do so.
-If poorer residents are the ones who are ticketed more often on rainy days, then we would expect to see that rainy days have more unpaid citations - but that's not the case, as roughly the same percentage of citations have been paid on rainy days (38%) as days that it did not rain (37%).
+While it's impossible to know the financial situations for each person cited, whether or not someone paid their citation fine is a possible proxy - if a person doesn't pay their fine, that person is more likely to not have the money to do so.
+If poorer residents are the ones who are ticketed more often on rainy days, then we would expect to see that rainy days have more unpaid citations.
+This doesn't seem to be the case, as roughly the same percentage of citations has been paid on rainy days (38%) as days when it did not rain (37%).

 <table class="table table-striped">
     <thead>